Undergraduate Course: Civil Engineering 1 (CIVE08001)

 |Credit level (Normal year taken)||SCQF Level 8 (Year 1 Undergraduate)

 |Summary||This course is an introduction to the civil engineering profession.
 Civil engineers design, build and maintain infrastructure.
 We work on bridges, tunnels, railways, water supply systems, buildings and flood defences and help tackle many of the big challenges (such as population growth and climate change) that face society.
 Civil engineering is a creative discipline that tackles complex problems, underpinned by theory, knowledge, and experience.

 Civil Engineering 1 starts to develop your technical knowledge by describing theoretical tools that are essential to civil engineers.
-These include structural analysis (to understand how bridges and buildings stand up), together with methods that describe of soils, water, transport, fire, and construction.
+These include structural analysis (to understand how bridges and buildings stand up), together with methods that describe water, transport, fire, and construction.
 The course also introduces other tools required in the profession, including design, sustainability and ethics.
-Students tackle three projects during the course: a road design, a bridge assessment, and a large-scale hydropower scheme design.
-These introduce the challenges of solving open-ended design problems, and the benefits of group work.
+During the course, students will tackle the design of a large scale hydropower scheme; during the first half of semester they will encounter some of the key ethical and planning issues associated with large scale civil infrastructure; during the second half of semester they will develop an engineering design for a hydropower scheme.
+These projects introduce the challenges of solving open-ended design problems, and the benefits of group work.

 - Static equilibrium, force resolution, couples and moments (2D and 3D), overall stability.

 - Free body diagrams, internal forces and moments.